MasterToast10/str-templates/README.md

 # str-templates
 All LaTeX templates in Research for PSHS-CARC

+Although these templates were designed with use within PSHS-CARC in mind, it is suggested that other campuses localize the template for their own ease of use, or use as is.
+I am well aware that LaTeX does have a learning curve, so this might seem unappealing to others, but I still recommend using the LaTeX, a source control management (SCM) system like git and another bibliography management system for a more content-focused method of paper-writing with no worries of data loss or lack of collaboration.

+I have a personal setup, with VSCode and Zotero, however you are free to use whatever setup you are comfortable with.

+Thank you.

 ## Personal Setup
 ### TeXLive
 Contains every package the template could ever have a dependency on.